Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 But he wouldn’t allow the moment to go unmarked.
 He couldn’t allow them to…*sacrifice* him like this without a gesture of some kind.
 Something to tell the universe what it had just lost.

 One last little game.
-Something...something he’d always secretly wanted to do, but never dared.
+Something... something he’d always secretly wanted to do, but never dared.

 Keening softly, he ducked under the table.

 The table was so huge that all the Champions of all the Clans could stand around it, being basically just a thick slice of a tree so enormous that Daar had never seen its equal standing upright.
 Fragments of ancient bark still clung to its edge here and there, and the ends splayed out where the roots and limbs had once been, ages ago.
 It was centuries old, darkened by time and hardened by use into the weighty embodiment of solemn authority.
-He certainly wasn’t the first to spill a Champion’s blood at that table...but perhaps, just maybe, he could dream of being the last.
+He certainly wasn’t the first to spill a Champion’s blood at that table... but perhaps, just maybe, he could dream of being the last.

 He extended a claw and scratched the words *"Daar Was Here"* into its underside in an obscure spot where they might never be found, then lay there for a moment longer and considered the three angular marks he’d made.
-Somehow...they were lacking something.
+Somehow... they were lacking something.

 After a moment’s thought, he underlined his handiwork by carving a giant cock and balls into the wood.